Events description

 The drum of authority is sounded to sanction the enthronement of the new askia.

-Drums used for specific purposes in battle: to start the army's march and specific to the askias.
+Drums are used in battle to start the army's march, while other drums are recognized as specific to the askia.

 The Balma'a moves with his concubines who are flautists from the caste of the blacksmiths.